xrchz/rocketarb/README.md

 # What is rocketarb?

 Rocketarb is a third party Rocket Pool tool that operates during Rocket Pool minipool creation.
-It works by harvesting arbitrage value from the market premium on rEth compared to the creation cost of rEth.
-Rocketarb uses a flash loan to deposit 16 Eth into the rEth deposit pool at the same time the capacity is available, then selling that 16 Eth on the open market and reaping the arbitrage value.
-As the market matures, rocketarb will become a valuable tool for stabilizing the market price of rEth.
+It works by harvesting arbitrage value from the market premium on rETH compared to the creation cost of rETH.
+Rocketarb uses a flash loan to deposit 16 ETH into the rETH deposit pool at the same time as the capacity becomes available, then selling that 16 ETH on the open market and reaping the arbitrage value.
+As the market matures, rocketarb will become a valuable tool for stabilizing the market price of rETH.

 ## The Premium LSD

 Outside of short-term fluctuations the price of rETH will tend to trade at a premium on secondary markets such as Uniswap or 1inch due to the laws of supply and demand.
 Demand for rETH is effectively unbounded, while supply will always be limited by minipool operator collateral availability and efficiency.
-This environment often creates an arbitrage opportunity between the higher price rETH trades at on decentralized exchanges, and the “correct” price calculated by Rocket Pool’s Oracle DAO network which is referred to as the primary, pegged, NAV, or reference price.
+This environment often creates an arbitrage opportunity between the higher price rETH trades at on decentralized exchanges, and the “correct” price calculated by Rocket Pool’s Oracle DAO network which is referred to as the primary, pegged, protocol, NAV, or reference price.

 ## Setting the stage